 - A tooth injury

-You might also benefit from a root canal if your affected tooth has undergone multiple dental procedures.
-Before performing a root canal treatment, your dentist does an oral exam and takes a series of X-rays to pinpoint the source of your discomfort.
+If you have suffered from a tooth related injury, our Alexandria emergency dentists team may be able to help you schedule a same day appointment.
+Furthermore, you might also benefit from a root canal if your affected tooth has undergone multiple dental procedures.
+Before performing a root canal treatment, your Alexandria dentist does an oral exam and takes a series of X-rays to pinpoint the source of your discomfort.

 The team at Dental Studio at Mark Center performs root-canal therapy in office as an outpatient procedure.
 Prior to removing your inflamed or infected pulp, your dentist administers a local anesthetic, numbing your tooth roots and gums.
 Next, your dentist drills an access hole in the top of your tooth and carefully removes the infected pulp.
 After removing your dental pulp, your dentist cleans your root canal with an antiseptic solution.
 Then, your dentist fills your tooth with a rubber-like material called gutta-percha.
 After the gutta-percha dries, your dentist places a crown on top of your tooth to prevent further damage or infection.